phamous2day/tictactoe/README.md

 Future Goals:
 I'm planning on making a reset/start over button to clear the values.
 If time permits I may check of it's possible to enable sound effects with the "on.click"

+-Reset button made.
+I thought about clearing the values in the game, but my workaround was to make the reset button "refresh the page" as a way to renew the game.

+New goal is to make a sort of AI to play against the user and to keep score.